flowground/amazonaws-com-resourcegroupstaggingapi-connector/README.md

 - API Key
 ## Actions

+### GetResources
-### Returns all the tagged resources that are associated with the specified tags (keys and values) located in the specified region for the AWS account.
+> Returns all the tagged resources that are associated with the specified tags (keys and values) located in the specified region for the AWS account.
 The tags and the resource types that you specify in the request are known as <i>filters</i>.
 The response includes all tags that are associated with the requested resources.
-If no filter is provided, this action returns a paginated resource list with the associated tags.
+If no filter is provided, this action returns a paginated resource list with the associated tags.<br/>

 #### Input Parameters
-* `ResourcesPerPage` - _optional_ - Pagination limit
+* `ResourcesPerPage` - _optional_ - Pagination limit<br/>
-* `PaginationToken` - _optional_ - Pagination token
+* `PaginationToken` - _optional_ - Pagination token<br/>
 * `X-Amz-Content-Sha256` - _optional_
 * `X-Amz-Date` - _optional_
 * `X-Amz-Algorithm` - _optional_